ajksharma/dda-serverspec-crate/README.md

              :node-ip "18.194.113.138"}]
  :provisioning-user {:login "ubuntu"}}
 ```
-The keyword :existing has to be assigned a vector that contains maps of the information about the nodes.
+The keyword ```:existing``` has to be assigned a vector, that contains maps with the information about the nodes.
 The nodes are the target machines that will be tested.
-The node-name has to be set to be able to identify the target machine and the node-ip has to be set so that the source machine can reach it.
+The ```node-name``` has to be set to be able to identify the target machine and the ```node-ip``` has to be set so that the source machine can reach it.
-The provsioning-user has to be the same for all nodes that are to be tested.
+The ```provisioning-user``` has to be the same for all nodes that will be tested.
 Furthermore, if the public-key of the executing host is authorized on all target nodes, a password for authorization can be omitted.
-If this is not the case the provisioning user has to contain a password.
+If this is not the case, the provisioning user has to contain a password.
 This can be seen in the schema for the targets.

-#### Test config Example
+#### Test config example
 ```clojure
 {:netstat [{:process-name "sshd" :port "11" :running? false}
            {:process-name "sshd" :port "22"}